-If one thing is for certain, it’s that Australian Survivor 2025: Brains v Brawn II is unpredictable — one minute, a castaway may be flying high with immunity, and the next, they’re left blindsided at Tribal Council.
+If one thing is for certain, it’s that Australian Survivor 2025: Brains v Brawn II was unpredictable — one minute, a castaway was flying high with immunity, and the next, they were left blindsided at Tribal Council.

 During practically every season of Australian Survivor, viewers experience emotional whiplash as their faves are eliminated from the beaches of Samoa and sent home — or to the jury villa.

-Long-time host Jonathan LaPaglia will guide the cast through the shocking Tribal Councils (which, for the uninitiated, are where tribe members are voted off).
+Long-time host Jonathan LaPaglia guided the cast through the shocking Tribal Councils (which, for the uninitiated, are where tribe members are voted off).
 Jonathan has hosted the popular reality TV show since its revival in 2016, totalling nine seasons.

-There can only be one Australian Survivor 2025 cast member who will outwit, outplay and outlast all of their fellow castaways, and that person will be crowned the Sole Survivor of the Brain v Brawn II season.
+There can only be one Australian Survivor 2025 cast member who will outwit, outplay and outlast all of their fellow castaways, and that person was Myles Kuah, who was crowned the Sole Survivor of the Brain v Brawn II season.

 Who has been eliminated from Australian Survivor 2025?